 Sometimes you’ll need a little bit more to get a stubborn piece of dust of your sensor.
 That’s when the sensor brush works great.

 Aside from the typical Photoshop and Lightroom, there is another program I’ve added to my workflow that has saved me a ton of time and given me some amazing results.
 That’s Aurora HDR.
 If you’re interested in shooting Landscape, Travel or HDR photography and want some software that makes editing very easy then check out my review.

 Best Accessories For The Canon M5 Conclusions

 The Canon M5 is a brand new beast that’s unlike anything Canon has done.
-With a fresh look and design it may be awhile before we start seeing a lot of accessories.
+With a fresh look and design, it may be a while before we start seeing a lot of accessories.
 However, that doesn’t mean they won’t come.

-After using the M5 for a while I could see this camera becoming very popular, this should mean a lot of third-party accessory will come and hopefully more third-party lenses for this relatively new mount.
+After using the M5 for a while I could see this camera becoming very popular, this should mean a lot of third-party accessories will come and hopefully more third-party lenses for this relatively new mount.

 I’ll continue to hunt down the best accessories for the Canon M5, but also, let me know if you find anything cool that you really like or that looks promising!